 The County will focus on maintaining and, where feasible, increasing the revenue base that can be utilized to accomplish Housing Element programs.
 The County must continue to actively seek additional public/private partnerships to increase the funding available for building affordable housing.
 In addition, currently available federal and state funds received through the CDC have income limits and can only fund programs that provide direct assistance to income-eligible clients.
-Alternate funding sources are therefore needed to provide expanded, proactive and equity-focused community outreach related to housing.
+Alternate funding sources are therefore needed to provide expanded, proactive and equityfocused community outreach related to housing.
 One of these funding sources could be "boomerang" funds, which are new property tax revenues resulting from the elimination of Redevelopment.

 The Prohousing Designation Program was recently created by state law to prioritize awards for housing and infrastructure to jurisdictions that facilitate housing development by adopting qualifying innovative policy measures.
-Achieving the prohousing designation would make the

-County more competitive for a growing list of funds, including Affordable Housing and Sustainable Communities (AHSC), Infill Infrastructure Grant (IIG), Transformative Climate Communities (TCC), and Transit and Intercity Rail Capital (TIRCP) programs.
-As the Prohousing Designation Program is new, only one jurisdiction in the state has received the designation to date.
-The Board of Supervisors adopted a Prohousing resolution in August 2022 and can qualify for the designation with a completed application that scores at least 30 points out of 69 available on the State's checklist.
-Adoption of a certified Housing Element with continued and new housing programs and policies that align with the State's checklist will assist the County in achieving and maintaining the Prohousing designation.
+Achieving the prohousing designation would make the County more competitive for a growing list of funds, including Affordable Housing and Sustainable Communities (AHSC), Infill Infrastructure Grant (IIG), Transformative Climate Communities (TCC), and Transit and Intercity Rail Capital (TIRCP) programs.
+The Board of Supervisors adopted a Prohousing resolution in August 2022 and the County was awarded the Prohousing designation in July 2023.
+The following policies shall be used to accomplish the above goal: